UrbanApps/UALogger/README.md

 Even though it makes life easier, you don't _have_ to use any of the `UALogger` macros to use `UALogger`.
 You can log anything with a simple call:

 	[UALogger log:@"I am logging now: %@", [NSDate date]];
+	=> I am logging now: 2013-09-02 12:42:31 +0000

+Note that logging this way does not prepend any of the additional information.
+This is because there is no way to know the calling filename and log line, method name etc… from within the `UALogger` class.
+The macros do know this information though, and it is advised that you use them to maximize the benefit of UALogger.

-You can customize the format of the `UALogPlain`, `UALogBasic` and `UALogFull` calls simply by changing the format string at runtime:
+If you just want to change the way the log looks, you can customize the format of the `UALogPlain`, `UALogBasic` and `UALogFull` calls simply by changing the format string at runtime:

     [UALogger setFormat:@"UALogger logged: %@" forVerbosity:UALoggerVerbosityPlain];

 Then all subsequent log calls for that verbosity will use that format.
-Take a look at the `setupDefaultFormats` method for more info on the default formats and what they expect.
+Take a look at the `setupDefaultFormats` method for more info on the default formats and what variables they expect in what order.
 If you want to reset the format, call

 	[UALogger resetDefaultLogFormats];